Are Target Date Funds Useful In Retirement?

 What are Target Date Funds?

-First off, a target-date fund is a fund of funds.
-They generally include US stocks, international stocks, and bonds.
-Many different target-date funds can be active or passive and may contain cash, TIPs, and other slices (emerging, REIT, commodities, etc.).
+First, a target-date fund is a fund of funds.
+It generally includes US stocks, international stocks, and bonds.
+Many target-date funds can be active or passive and may contain cash, TIPs, and other slices (emerging, REIT, commodities, etc.).

 They are most commonly used in defined contribution (401k, 403b) plans; their employer defaults participants into target-date funds.
 They typically are labeled at 5-year retirement intervals (2020, 2025, 2030, etc.), which indicate the year you are likely to retire.
 Gradually, they dial back the percentage of stocks in favor of bonds and other safer assets.

 Thus, your “risk” (at least as measured by market risk or volatility) decreases as you age.
-How the asset allocation changes over time is the glidepath.
+The glidepath is how asset allocation changes over time.

 In essence, target-date funds balance growth vs. risk and de-risk over time.